Yallalie Downs Carbon Project 2024

 Project Information:

-Yallalie Downs Carbon Project 2024 is an environmental planting project located at Yallalie Downs, a pastoral property in the Shire of Dandaragan, Western Australia.
-Situated approximately 200km north of Perth and positioned between the regional towns of Badgingarra and Moora, the project was registered in July 2024 and covers an area of roughly 194 hectares.
-The site sits within the Wheatbelt region, an area traditionally heavily utilised for broad-acre agriculture, including cropping and livestock grazing.
+Yallalie Downs Carbon Project 2024 is an environmental planting project located in the Shire of Dandaragan, approximately 200km north of Perth in the Western Australian Wheatbelt.
+It was registered in July 2024 and covers 193.71ha.